We'd love to hear from you! 608-968-1311 or txt 608-482-5622

 This is how wildlife takes care of itself.

-...Self- medicating is instinctual in all animals as both a preventative and a cure.
+...Self-Medicating is instinctual in all animals, both as a preventative and a cure.
 Instinct is one of the contributing factors in an animal's choosing or not choosing to eat something.
-How they pick and choose with what to self-medicate is most often determined by smell and sight.
-It is believed by many researchers that birds will sometimes try different plants until coming upon the one that works.
+How they pick and choose with what to self-medicate, is most often determined by smell and sight.
+It is believed by many researchers that animals will sometimes try different plants until coming upon the one that works.
 The same holds true for our companion birds.
 Because birds have not been domesticated, they remain very close to their wild counterparts, both evolutionarily and genetically.

 Fresh or Dried?

 ...Use caution in feeding fresh herbs.
 While these may seem preferable, they mold quickly.
 Store bought should be organic only and thoroughly washed.
 Be sure you're feeding the correct part of any herb plant, be it leaves, bark, roots or flowers.
-Nutrients, minerals, vitamins and healing capabilities come from these various locations.
+Nutrients, minerals, vitamins and healing capabilities come from various parts of a plant.
 There is great emphasis on the timing of harvest and method of drying of dried herbs.
 If you're purchasing dried herbs, be careful that you're source is qualified.
-Incidentally, many birds will eat all parts of a plant, including the roots.

 Herbal remedies are much more effective than conventional drug therapy in treating some metabolic diseases, such as liver and kidney disease.
 They can also be an excellent alternative to antibiotics because of their antifungal and antibacterial effects.
 Because most birds don't visit the vet until they're very ill, antibiotics or antifungal medications will probably be necessary to get the patient through crisis.
 Herbs can offer excellent supportive care.